emastho/vixenydocs/src/routes/library/wrap/+page.md

 - **Dynamic Configuration**: Useful for applications that need to change configurations at deployment.
-- **Testing**: Helps to check the behaivour with different settings.
+- **Testing**: Helps to check the behaviour with different settings.

 ### compose